pavenvivek/LPAR-2018/Cryptography/README.md

 To understand what the tool generates, see the following example:

 ```
-module Circle1 where
+module Circle where
   private
-    data S₁* : Set where
+    data S* : Set where
-      base* : S₁*
+      base* : S*

   S : Set
   S = S*